Skip to main content

 Where are we now?

 We are currently in the first phase of our project.
-Specifically, we are currently recruiting participants for:
+We are currently recruiting participants for:

 (1) Listening to the intersectional lived experience of ethnic and racially diverse youth with disabilities (Youth Interview) whereby we are looking for: